Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/dptx/examples/readme.txt

 examples, the user will need to implement and link the following functions:
 1) Dptx_InitPlatform : This function needs to do all hardware system initialization.
 This function is invoked when calling
-2) Dptx_ConfigureStreamSrc : This function needs to configure the source of the stream (pattern generators, video input, etc.) such that a video stream, with timings and video attributes that correspond to the main stream attributes (MSA) configuration, is received by the DisplayPort Tx.
+2) Dptx_StreamSrc* : These function need to configure the source of the stream (pattern generators, video input, etc.) such that a video stream, with timings and video attributes that correspond to the main stream attributes (MSA) configuration, is received by the DisplayPort Tx.
 The examples call this function from the Dptx_Run->Dptx_StartVideoStream functions in